Tree marking in red-white-red.

 4. [↑] Siegert, Heinz.
 Hausbuch der österreichischen Geschichte.
 Wien: Verlag Kremayr & Scheriau, 1976.
 P. 37.

-The article is a mechanical translation of the original in Polish.
+The article is a machine translation of the original in Polish.

 Start / Land Explorer / Europe / Austria / Duke of Austria vs. King of England at Acre